proofzero/rollupid/docs/3id/faq/index.md

 description: Frequently Asked Questions for the 3ID project.
 ---

-# 🔍 3ID FAQ

-You can email me personally at [alex@kubelt.com](mailto:alex@kubelt.com) -- ask away!
-Or see below for Discord link to get the whole team on it.
+You can email me personally at [alex@kubelt.com](mailto:alex@kubelt.com) or see below for a Discord link to chat with the team.

 ## FAQ